 With about three billion pizzas sold annually in the US alone, Pizza is one of the favorite menus for most people.
 Making a pizza at home is easy, quick, and fun, allowing you to whip up a delicious version of your usual pizza order.

-With different pans, having the correct type of pan makes or breaks your perfect pizza.
+Having the correct type of pan makes or breaks your perfect pizza with different pans.

 This article will take an exclusive look into a perforated pizza pan, why you should use it, how to use it, and its care and maintenance.

 Read more: can you cook pizza on an aluminum pan?

 What Is Perforated Pizza Pan or Pizza Pan with Holes?

 Perforated pizza pans are also known as pizza pans with holes.
 These pans are often made of aluminum or stainless steel, and the holes allow the heat to cook the pizzas and pies directly.